mdp/dotp/README.md

 #### Design goals

 1. Should be completely decentralized.
 No third parties involved.
-  - There are plenty or services that provide a second factor authentication solution.
+  - There are plenty of services that provide a second factor authentication solution.
 These typically are not free and fail if the third party goes down or is compromised.
-2. Should rely on public key encryption rather than symetric
+2. Should rely on public key encryption rather than symmetric
   - The current open standard for OTP relies on a shared key.
 This means that both the client and the server must keep this key secret. dOTP means you can safely store a users public key in a database without fear that it's exposure will compromise your security or the security of your users.
   - Shared keys means that each client must use a different key for each service. dOTP allows users to share their public key with as many services as they like.
 3. Should work on mobile
   - U2F is typically implemented as a hardware USB token, which makes it difficult to use with a mobile device (especially iOS)
 4. Should work completely offline